-During the year, BIMM commenced the marketing of its own degrees across the UK Colleges under TDAP (Taught Degree Awarding Powers).
-The first cohorts were successfully enrolled in October 2020 and initiates the 3 year teach out period with University Partners.
+During the year, the Group continued from the previous structure in the marketing of its own degrees across the UK Colleges under TDAP (Taught Degree Awarding Powers).
+The first cohorts were successfully enrolled in October 2020, and this continues the teach-out period with university partners.

-This decision will provide BIMM with a greater ability to refresh course content and delivery to support widening participation and progression outcomes.
+This transition will provide the Group with a greater ability to refresh course content and delivery to support widening participation and progression outcomes.